Skillz4Killz/gamer-deno/docs/docs/logs.md

 Remember you can use the names or aliases listed above to replace the `messagedelete` below.

-`.settings logs messagedelete on` ~ Turns on the logs and the channel the command is used in will be the log channel.
+- `.settings logs messagedelete on` ~ Turns on the logs and the channel the command is used in will be the log channel.
-`.setting logs messagedelete off` ~ Turns off the logs.
+- `.settings logs messagedelete off` ~ Turns off the logs.
+- `.settings logs messagedelete #channel` ~ Sets the logs to this channel.
+- `.settings logs messagedelete ChannelID` ~ Sets the logs to a channel on a separate server. **VIP ONLY**
-`.settings logs messagedelete public on` ~ Turns on the public logs for this type of logs.
+- `.settings logs messagedelete public on` ~ Turns on the public logs for this type of logs.
-`.settings logs messagedelete public off` ~ Turns off the public logs for this type of logs.
+- `.settings logs messagedelete public off` ~ Turns off the public logs for this type of logs.
-`.settings logs messagedelete ignore #channel` ~ Sets a channel to be ignored for this type of logs.
+- `.settings logs messagedelete ignore #channel` ~ Sets a channel to be ignored for this type of logs.
-`.settings logs messagedelete ignore @role` ~ Sets a role to be ignored for this type of logs.
+- `.settings logs messagedelete ignore @role` ~ Sets a role to be ignored for this type of logs.
-`.settings logs messagedelete allow #channel` ~ Sets a channel to be allowed for this type of logs.
+- `.settings logs messagedelete allow #channel` ~ Sets a channel to be allowed for this type of logs.
-`.settings logs messagedelete allow @role` ~ Sets a channel to be allowed for this type of logs.
+- `.settings logs messagedelete allow @role` ~ Sets a channel to be allowed for this type of logs.

 ## Cross Server Logs